 support the council's work in the community.
 These individuals will make up the base of the support group.

 Municipalities: Many councils find that asking their town or city for money is a successful fundraising approach.
-Before contacting the
+Councils interested in requesting municipal funding should read through the

 Businesses: Businesses are another important group to consider when fundraising.
 Larger corporations may have grant opportunities available for the